joeymalvinni/ictf2024writeups/web/Boing/README.md

 UnicodeDecodeError: 'utf-8' codec can't decode byte 0x80 in position 0: invalid start byte
 ```

+As you can see, the script reads our image description and crashes when reading the user comment.

-And this is the metadata output from `compute.py`:
+To make sure that we're exploiting this correctly, here is the metadata output from `compute.py`:

 ```bash
 solution $ cat output_metadata.txt